 The Mendip Hills is an Area of Outstanding Natural Beauty in Somerset which stretches from the market town of Frome in the East to the Bristol Channel in the West.
 This area encompasses some of Somerset’s most attractive and varied landscape, from the limestone summits of the Mendip Hills to the pastureland of the Somerset Levels.

 This area offers the walker a variety of walking country, which still remains to be discovered by many people.
-This walking weekend in the Mendips gives you the opportunity to visit the Cathedral city of Wells and explore Wavering Down and climb Crook Peak.
+This walking weekend in the Mendips gives you the opportunity to explore this interesting area visiting such places as the conservation villages of Mells.

 Blagdon Lake was completed in 1899 to supply water to Bristol and nestles in the valley and is a delight for the walker to circumnavigate with wonderful views of the surrounding Mendips.